Catastrophic supervolcano eruption may be much more likely than previously thought

 Professor Danisik said: “Super-eruptions are among the most catastrophic events in Earth’s history, venting tremendous amounts of magma almost instantaneously.
 They can impact global climate to the point of tipping the earth into a ‘volcanic winter’, which is an abnormally cold period that may result in widespread famine and population disruption.

-"Learning how supervolcanoes work is important for understanding the future threat of an inevitable super-eruption."
+“Learning how supervolcanos work is important for understanding the future threat of an inevitable super-eruption.”

-"Learning when and how eruptible magma accumulates, and in what state the magma is in before and after such eruptions, is critical for understanding super-volcanoes."
+“Learning when and how eruptible magma accumulates, and what state the magma is in before and after such eruptions, is critical for understanding super-volcanos.”

 Join our new commenting forum